hllgame/hllwiki/docs/index.md

 Use the navigation menu on the left to navigate this wiki.

 # Contribute
-Contibuting is encouraged.
-Ideally, create a pull request on the github repository.
-Otherwise, open an issue on the github page with the changes/content.
+Contibuting is encouraged, here are some ways you can do it.
 Please remember to credit original author(s) and link any applicable references.

+- Submit a pull request on GitHub (preferred method, but may not be suitable for non-technical users)
+- At the bottom of each guide page there is a comment section, you can use Github account to make a comment.
+- Open a new issue on [Github](https://github.com/hllgame/hllwiki/issues).